-KIT is providing technical assistance to Phase 2 of the Communal Approach for the Agricultural Market (ACMA) project.
-Together with consortium partners, our work includes monitoring and evaluation, developing and implementing the project’s youth strategy and advising on the strategic direction of ACMA 2.
+KIT is providing technical assistance to Phase 2 and Phase 3 of the Communal Approach for the Agricultural Market (ACMA) project.
+Together with consortium partners, our work includes monitoring and evaluation, developing and implementing the project’s youth strategy and advising on the strategic direction.

 Improving agricultural performance in Benin

-- Increasing trade in seven agricultural products (fish, cassava by-products, palm oil, chilli, maize, peanut, soya).
+Increasing trade in seven agricultural products (fish, cassava by-products, palm oil, chilli, maize, peanuts and soya).

-- Reducing trade barriers for agricultural products within Benin and with neighboring countries, particularly Nigeria.
+Reducing trade barriers for agricultural products within Benin and with neighbouring countries, particularly Nigeria.

 The project’s implementation strategy is based on five integrated activity areas: 1) access to inputs and agricultural innovations, 2) market access and professionalization, 3) agricultural finance access, 4) ICT for agriculture, and 5) public-private partnerships.
 Gender and youth integration are cross-cutting issues throughout the project.

 Access to Inputs and Agricultural Innovations

 Support the better-organised supply of quality inputs (seeds, fertilizers etc.) for producers

 Facilitate access to information about technical and economic aspects of innovative agricultural practices such as certified inputs, conservation, processing.